 Many people have concerns about what will happen if they file for bankruptcy as a business partnership.
 Finding out about the effects of bankruptcy on business partnerships may help you decide whether bankruptcy is the right option for you.
 There are various challenges and steps involved with business partnership bankruptcy.
-Talk to a Kingsport bankruptcy lawyer to explore these steps further.
+Talk to a Chattanooga bankruptcy lawyer to explore these steps further.

 Challenges of Business Partnership Bankruptcy

 The challenges of business partnership bankruptcy revolve around financial effects and the impact of bankruptcy on the business itself.
 Since a partnership involves more than one person, filing for bankruptcy as a partnership has unique challenges.
 These challenges come from the fact that one business partner may have better financial assets than the other partner.

 Filing for bankruptcy as a partnership becomes risky because of the way creditors handle this dilemma.
 Creditors are less likely to offer a new repayment plan under Chapter 13 bankruptcy if one business partner has enough financial assets to pay off the debt.
 The other partner may not have enough financial assets, but creditors do not care about this.

 Creditors care about receiving the money owed to them.
 This is what leads many creditors to pressure business partners to use Chapter 7 bankruptcy instead so that the partner with greater financial assets can be used to pay off the debt faster.
 If not, the creditors are left with less money.